 H.B.
 Lee Middle School is a diverse community of 838 scholars located in the Rockwood neighborhood of East Portland.
 We are a Title I school with 100% of our students receiving no-cost meals for lunch and breakfast.
 Our school population is 40% Latino, 17% Black/African American, 15% White, 15% Asian American, and 7% Pacific Islander.
 6% of our students identify as Multi-racial and less than 1% as Native American.
 Our core content classes have 32 students on average.
 On average for the last two years, 73% of our students have met the regular attenders requirement.
-Our staff includes three administrators, 35 general educator, six learning specialists, three counselors, a school social worker, a librarian, an instructional coach, and a school psychologist.
+Our staff includes three administrators, 35 general educator, six learning specialists, three counselors, a school social worker, a librarian, an instructional coach, and a school Goal 2-Equity: In order to remove barriers to rigorous and meaningful programming for marginalized students, we will increase student, family, and community voice in our school.

+psychologist.
 In addition, 26 classified staff are on our team, including secretaries, custodians, educational assistants, a testing coordinator, campus monitors, and kitchen staff.
 We are partnered with ten community agencies, which add multiple additional staff members to our school.